-In extraordinary situations, faculty members may communicate in writing to the Dean's Office with the assurance that their communication will be held confidential from other members of the department, including the chair.
+In extraordinary situations, however, faculty members, graduate students and postdocs may communicate in writing to the Dean's Office with the assurance that their communication will be held confidential from other members of the department, including the chair.
 Letters of this type may be added to the papers that are considered by reviewing bodies if, in the opinion of the cognizant dean, (1) the letter discusses information or views that are relevant to the review of the appointment or promotion; (2) the letter clearly states the reason why the writer desires to communicate confidentially; and (3) the reason for confidentiality is a compelling one.

 If such a letter is included in the file, the file should note that the letter is confidential and has not been reviewed by the department chair.
-Where appropriate, the cognizant dean should try to verify the accuracy of any problematic statements in the letter and record his or her findings in the file.
+Where appropriate, the cognizant dean may gather any additional information that he or she believes is helpful to verify the accuracy of any problematic statements in the letter and record his or her findings in the file.